Extra EA-260: Design

-The Extra 260 is based on the design of the Extra EA-230, and the two aircraft share many similarities.
+The prototype Extra 260 is based on the design of the Extra EA-230, and the two aircraft share many similarities.
 The Extra 260 has a welded steel tube fuselage covered in fabric with a carbon/glass hybrid composite empennage (i.e., the tail assembly, including the horizontal and vertical stabilizers, elevators, and rudder), and a bubble canopy.
 The monocoque wings have a Polish pine wood spar with birch plywood skins.
 A symmetrical airfoil, mounted with a zero angle of incidence, provides equal performance in both upright and inverted flight.
 The landing gear is fixed taildragger style with composite main legs and fiberglass wheel pants.
 The piston-engined powerplant is a fuel-injected Lycoming AEIO-540-D4A5 and has a 4-bladed constant-speed MT composite propeller.

 Operational history

-The first EA260 built was donated to the Smithsonian Institution where it was at one time on display.
-Additionally there is one EA260 registered with the Federal Aviation Administration in the US, one registered in the United Kingdom with the Civil Aviation Authority and one registered in France with the Directorate General for Civil Aviation, for a total of four.
+The first EA260 built, Walter Extra's personal airplane and prototype, was donated to the Smithsonian Institution where it was at one time on display.
+Patty Wagstaff had ordered and paid for another plane just like the EA260, but the plane delivered was not the same and she declined it.
+This newer plane, larger and different, was the basis for versions of the EA260 referred to as the EA320 by Patty Wagstaff in her book Fire and Air.
+She arranged for a deal to trade the new plane and her old EA230 for Walter's personal plane.
+These are registered with the Federal Aviation Administration in the US, one registered in the United Kingdom with the Civil Aviation Authority and one registered in France with the Directorate General for Civil Aviation, for a total of four.